-Watkins Group – Genetics of inherited cardiovascular disease
+Watkins Group – Various projects relating to inherited heart muscle disease

 About the research

-I have had a longstanding focus on inherited heart muscle diseases, in particular hypertrophic cardiomyopathy, which is a relatively common Mendelian condition which puts affected individuals at risk of sudden cardiac death.
-My group's work, using molecular biological, model organism and clinical research approaches, has led to the idea that energy compromise is a key disease mechanism; clinical trials are underway to test new medical therapies based on this finding.
-Our work on genetic causes of ‘sudden cardiac death’ syndromes has been translated into clinical practice through the Oxford BRC, leading to an NHS commissioned national DNA diagnostic service.
-This area of my work is integrally linked with the groups of Prof. Charles Redwood and Prof. Houman Ashrafian as we have worked closely together for many years.
+In inherited heart disease genetics, I have had a longstanding focus on heart muscle diseases, in particular hypertrophic cardiomyopathy, which is a relatively common Mendelian condition which puts affected individuals at risk of sudden cardiac death.
+My group's work, using molecular biological, model organism and clinical research approaches, has defined underlying disease mechanisms and treatment targets.
+Our work on genetic diagnosis of cardiomyopathy and other ‘sudden cardiac death’ syndromes has changed practice worldwide.

-A related area of focus includes modelling the effects of cardiomyopathy mutations in myofilament protein genes, and potential interventions, in iPSC-derived cardiomyocytes.
-This work is led by Dr Chris Toepfer, a Henry Wellcome Fellow who brings biophysical expertise to the wider group.
+A major area of focus is in developing nucleic acid therapies that have the potential to cure inherited cardiomyopathies – through gene silencing and base or prime editing.
+I lead an international program, CureHeart, that won the BHF’s Big Beat Challenge competition, that aims to develop transformational advances in this area (https://www.bhf.org.uk/what-we-do/our-research/cure-heart).
+To evaluate this we are modelling the effects of cardiomyopathy mutations in myofilament protein genes, and potential interventions, in iPSC-derived cardiomyocytes and in murine models.
+The iPSC-cardiomyocyte work is led by Assoc Prof Chris Toepfer, a Henry Dale Fellow (Wellcome) who brings biophysical expertise to the wider group.

-We also have active projects using human genetic approaches to define novel disease genes, and downstream mechanisms, in families with unexplained familial cardiac syndromes.
-This has been a productive source of insights into fundamental cardiac biology and also often leads to direct improvements in patient care.
+Our genetic discovery efforts have included recent large scale GWAS in hypertrophic cardiomyopathy which have revealed surprisingly large influences of common variants on disease risk.
+We are now examining the utility of polygenic risk scores for individualised risk prediction as well as the underlying biological implications of the many new loci.
+We also have active projects using human genetic approaches to define novel disease genes (eg through the 100k genomes project), and downstream mechanisms, in families with unexplained familial cardiac syndromes.
+This continues to be a productive source of insights into fundamental cardiac biology and also often leads to direct improvements in patient care.

 The Department has a successful mentoring scheme, open to graduate students, which provides an additional possible channel for personal and professional development outside the regular supervisory framework.
 We hold an Athena SWAN Silver Award in recognition of our efforts to build a happy and rewarding environment where all staff and students are supported to achieve their full potential.